How to Become an APRN

 Earn Your Graduate Degree from an APRN Program

-To become an APRN, RNs can either pursue an MSN, which typically takes two years to complete, or a doctor of nursing practice (DNP), which takes about 2-4 years.
+To become an APRN, an RN can pursue an MSN, which typically takes two years to complete, or a doctor of nursing practice (DNP), which takes about 2-4 years.

-Nurses with an ADN can pursue an RN-to-MSN bridge program, allowing them to earn their MSN in less time than it would take to pursue a BSN and an MSN individually.
+Nurses with ADNs can pursue RN-to-MSN bridge programs to earn their MSNs in less time than it would take to pursue bachelor’s and master’s degrees individually.

-Prospective APRNs with a bachelor’s degree in a non-nursing field can enroll in a direct-entry MSN program and earn their master’s degree in 18-36 months.
+A prospective APRN with a bachelor’s degree in a non-nursing field can enroll in a direct-entry MSN program to earn a master’s degree in 18-36 months.

 - 5